We’re often asked, “What are the best writing books?” In this post, we shine a spotlight on our absolute favorite books on writing.

 Even if you’ve never read any of King’s gory thrillers, this book is a must-read.
 Then reread it at least once a year.

 Very much a memoir, King uses stories of his wild childhood to illustrate the making of a writer.
-Besides memorable stories, you’ll get insight into structure, key takeaways on mechanics and his opinions on what’s important to writing and writers.
+Besides memorable stories, you’ll get insight into structure, key takeaways on mechanics and his opinions on what’s important to the writing craft and to writers.
 You get to peer inside his head and see how his mind formulates those bizarre ideas and crafts unworldly plots.
 You’ll be both awed and inspired to suddenly see story elements all around you.

 Categories: Primarily writing life with a frame of mind and structure insight